Protesters rally at Supreme Court as justices hear landmark abortion case - NewsBreak

 “Mississippi’s radical abortion ban, part of a nationwide assault against women’s freedoms targeting in particular women of color and women from low-income communities, is brazenly unconstitutional and designed to destroy Roe v.
 Wade ,” she said.

-Later in the protest, several buses arrived filled with students from Liberty University, a private evangelical college in Lynchburg, Va.
+Later in the protest, several buses arrived filled with students from Liberty University, a private evangelical college in Lynchburg, Virginia.
 Among them was Kate Jones, an 18-year-old from Pennsylvania.

 Jones said she never had a strong stance on abortion until she began attending Liberty University earlier this year.
 Clutching a Bible close to her chest, she said as she started studying scripture, she noticed how everything comes back to life and the importance of it.